yaowenqiang/learning_jvm_languages_jvm_java_scala/NOTES.md

 + Define classes and add code
 + Creating sigleton object with main()
 + Allowing a Singleton object extend the App trait

+### Akka - Introduction

++ Creates robust, distributed applications
++ Works with actor model
++ Makes uses of Scala's functional programming features

+#### Actors

++ Messages send to actor
++ Actor - class instance that extends akka.actor.Actor
++ Message Handler:
+  + Handles all messages supported by actor
+  + Can pass received message to other Actors
+  + Can create messages and pass them to Actors
+  + Can create new Actors
++ Can run on single process in single application
++ Can ru nin different threads, processes and machines
++ No problems like locking, preventing race conditions

+#### Actors Creating Actors

++ Actor that creates actors is parent actor and supervisor
++ If child actor fails, it sends messages to parent actor for handling
++ Options:
+  + Request child actor to resume its task, keeping states
+  + Request child actor to restart its task, clearing states
+  + Stop task permanently
+  + Escalate problem, task will fail

+#### ActorRef

++ Akka does not tive direct access
++ When actor is created - ActorRef instance returned
++ Sends message to the actor
++ Immutable and thread-safe
++ Helps actors to run on different machines
++ Using ActorRef, remote actors can be reached too
++ Self variable - reference to actor's own ActionRef instance and sender

+#### Messages

++ Instances of class containing data
++ Recommended to have immutable data
++ Scala's case classes excellent for messages
++ No guarantee of transfer of messages
++ Akka's persistence build-in model - successful transfer of messages
++ Messages send stored in queue(Actor's mailbox)
++ Choose mailbox from different options
++ Create own implementation if needed

+#### Dispatchers

++ Pool of threads for housekeeping
++ they ensure that:
+  + Messages send by actor are placed in mailboxes of receiving actors
+  + Waiting messages in mailboxes are processed by actors
+  + Callbacks requested by actors are called
+  + Default and other implementation available

+> curl -L https://raw.githubusercontent.com/lefou/millw/0.4.12/millw > mill && chmod +x mill